-Students are required to complete 72 credits, including a capstone experience in accordance with the regulations for this degree and the syllabus as set out below.
+Students are required to complete 72 credits, including a capstone experience in accordance with the regulations for this degree and the syllabus.
 Students may choose courses from the course outlines of individual areas of law below, and courses from any of the specialist programmes, but in any event no more than two courses from other LLM specialist programmes.

 (Each of the courses listed below carries 9 credits unless otherwise stated.)

 - LLAW6056 Law and development of the People’s Republic of China

 - LLAW6268 Administrative law and governance in China